trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 └─────────────┴──────────────────────────────────────┴──────────┴──────────────────┴────────────────────────────────┘
 ```

-Time to go on the dapp to test
+7. Test the dapp frontend

 Regenerate types and run the frontend